diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 # Pfsense Configuration:

-## Download the WireGuard package:
+## Download the WireGuard Package:

 Download the WireGuard package from available packages section under the package manager in Pfsense.